fiirataydiin/Symantec-Dlp-Server-HC/README.en.md

 - **The two-tier hardware comparison** is calculated.
 Broadcom does not publish a separate table for two-tier, so the Enforce and Oracle recommendations are added together.
 The report states this.
 - **Deleted incidents** cannot be counted from the database.
 The report shows active incidents and those pending deletion.
 - **Tablespace usage** does not take autoextend / `MAXBYTES` limits into account.
 A tablespace with autoextend enabled may look more critical than it is.
+- **The PDF report** does not include the HTML report's per-agent detail list (only summary KPIs and the by-alert-type table).
+The full list is always available in the HTML report.
+If Edge/Chrome is not found, the PDF step is silently skipped.
 - Designed only for a **Windows Enforce Server**.
 Not all DLP versions and architecture variations have been tested.

 </details>